-Management believes that this measure provides an additional way of viewing aspects of the Company's operations that, when viewed with the GAAP results, provides a more complete understanding of the Company's results of operations and the factors and trends affecting the business.
-However, non-GAAP financial measures should be considered a supplement to, and not as a substitute for, or superior to, the corresponding measures calculated in accordance with U.S. GAAP.
+Management believes that this measure provides an additional way of viewing aspects of the Company's operations that, when viewed with the GAAP results, provides a more complete understanding of the Company's results of operations and the factors tool to assess operational performance and trends affecting the business.
+However, in, and comparing our financial measures with, other similar companies, many of which present similar non-GAAP financial measures should to investors.
+Be aware that the Company's non-GAAP financial measure may be different from the non-GAAP financial measures used by other companies, including the Company's competitors.
+The use of non-GAAP financial measures is not intended to be considered a supplement to, and not in isolation or as a substitute for, or superior to, the corresponding financial measures calculated determined in accordance with U.S.

+GAAP.
 Non-GAAP financial measures used by management may differ from the non-GAAP measures used by other companies, including the Company's competitors.
-Management encourages investors and others to review the Company's financial information in its entirety, not to rely on any single financial measure.
+Management encourages investors and others to review the Company's financial information in its entirety, including the financial statements and the related notes thereto, and not to rely on any single financial measure.